- Myxomatous AV Valve Degeneration

 Pericardial effusion is a relatively common form of acquired cardiovascular diseases in dogs, is uncommon in cattle, and is rare in horses and cats.
 In dogs, cases involving middle-aged, predominantly male, large breeds are most frequent.
 Idiopathic pericarditis and cardiac neoplasia are the most common causes of pericardial effusion in dogs.
 Hemangiosarcoma and heart base tumors (chemodectoma, ectopic thyroid carcinoma) are the most frequently seen cardiac neoplasms.
 Mesothelioma is a less common form of pericardial neoplasia.
 Using echocardiography, hemangiosarcoma is most frequently identified on the right auricle, in the right AV groove, and in the right atrial chamber in dogs.
 Heart base tumors usually are identified between the aorta and main pulmonary artery.
 In cats, the most common cardiac neoplasia is lymphoma, but the most common cause of mild pericardial effusion is heart failure.
 Most cases of pericardial effusion in cats are not severe enough to cause cardiac tamponade.
 Less common causes of pericardial effusion in dogs are infections (eg, coccidioidomycosis), trauma, left atrial rupture, and CHF.
 Cattle most often develop pericardial effusion secondary to traumatic reticulopericarditis (see Traumatic Reticuloperitonitis) or cardiac neoplasia (lymphoma).
 Lymphoma in cattle can also result in valvular insufficiencies.
 In horses, septic pericarditis and idiopathic pericarditis are most commonly reported.

 The severity of clinical signs depends on the rate of pericardial fluid accumulation.
 In dogs, ascites is by far the most common clinical manifestation.
 Collapse and vomiting may be seen.
 The femoral pulse may be weak or decrease on inspiration and increase on expiration (pulses paradoxus).
 In horses, there is often a history of respiratory tract infection, fever, anorexia, and depression.
-Physical examination findings, in addition to abdominal distension, include generalized weakness, jugular venous distension, muffled heart sounds, and occasionally a pericardial friction rub.
+Physical examination findings, in addition to abdominal distention, include generalized weakness, jugular venous distention, muffled heart sounds, and occasionally a pericardial friction rub.
 With slow development of pericardial fluid, the pericardial sac is able to stretch or enlarge, and clinical signs of right heart failure may not develop until severe pericardial effusion is present.